rogerHuntGauntlet/Totogi-Trino/README.md

 # Totogi Trino TMF API Integration

-A comprehensive solution for querying TMF (TM Forum) APIs using SQL through Trino, consisting of a custom Trino connector and a web-based query interface.
+A comprehensive solution for bidirectional integration between TMF (TM Forum) APIs and SQL databases through Trino, consisting of a custom Trino connector and a web-based query interface.

 ## Project Overview

-This project enables telecom operators and service providers to query their TMF API-based systems using standard SQL, making data access more accessible to analysts and developers familiar with SQL but not necessarily with REST APIs.
+This project enables telecom operators and service providers to:
+1. Query TMF API-based systems using standard SQL, making data access more accessible to analysts and developers familiar with SQL but not necessarily with REST APIs
+2. Expose legacy SQL databases through TMF API-compliant endpoints, enabling modern applications to interact with legacy systems using standardized APIs

 The solution consists of two main components:

 1. **Trino TMF Connector**: A Java-based Trino connector that translates SQL queries into TMF API calls
    Repository: https://github.com/rogerHuntGauntlet/trino-tmf-connector.git
-2. **TMF Query Frontend**: A Next.js web application that provides a user-friendly interface for writing SQL queries and visualizing results
+2. **TMF Query Frontend**: A Next.js web application that provides a user-friendly interface for bidirectional conversion between SQL and TMF APIs
    Repository: https://github.com/rogerHuntGauntlet/tmf-query-frontend.git

 ## Repository Structure